johntharian/store-monitoring/readme.md

 ### Example
 Question
-business hours for a store are 9 AM to 12 PM on Monday we only have 2 observations for this store on a particular date (Monday) in our data at 10:14 AM and 11:15 AM
+- business hours for a store are 9 AM to 12 PM on Monday.
+We only have 2 observations for this store on a particular date (Monday) in our data at 10:14 AM and 11:15 AM

 Answer
 - For last hour